matrix-org/synapse/docs/upgrading/README.md

     recovery.
 -   in the case of email, to receive notifications of missed messages.

-Before an email address or phone number can be added to a user\'s account, or before such an address is used to carry out a password-reset, Synapse must confirm the operation with the owner of the email address or phone number.
+Before an email address or phone number can be added to a user's account, or before such an address is used to carry out a password-reset, Synapse must confirm the operation with the owner of the email address or phone number.
 It does this by sending an email or text giving the user a link or token to confirm receipt.
-This process is known as \'3pid verification\'. (\'3pid\', or \'threepid\', stands for third-party identifier, and we use it to refer to external identifiers such as email addresses and phone numbers.)
+This process is known as '3pid verification'. ('3pid', or 'threepid', stands for third-party identifier, and we use it to refer to external identifiers such as email addresses and phone numbers.)